sun-23/MZDPI/README.md

     python3 ./path/ChangeScreen.py

-    or drag ChangeScreen folder to home/pi(user)/ directory and drag changeScreen.ddsktop in ChangeScreen folder to desktop
+    or drag ChangeScreen folder to home/pi(user)/ directory and drag changescreen.desktop in ChangeScreen folder to desktop